 Don’t Be a Turkey — The Future is Space

-Turkey Think is Everywhere
+Turkey Thinking is Everywhere

 The turkey has a wonderful life.
 Every day it is fed and protected from predators.
 Based on this life experience it anticipates a happy life.
-But one day, in November the turkey is murdered, plucked, and roasted.
+But one day, in November, the turkey is murdered, plucked, and roasted.

 We are just like the turkey; we scoff at global pandemics, super volcano’s, rogue asteroids, and numerous other human versions of Thanksgiving.
 And these are just the events we can see!
-These are called Grey Rhinos.

 A Sense of Urgency

+10% of species are lost every million years, 30% every 10 million years, and 65% every 100 million years.
 This big time scale gives us the illusion that we have plenty of time, but thats not how statistics work.
 Every day we spin the roulette wheel.
-Extinction could happen back to back or not at all.

 What we do know is that every moment of peace causes an uptick in probability of these events as instabilities accrue.